roguetrainer/rowing-machine-driven-development/docs/UH-WHATS-FUNNY.md

 ***

-### Option 3: The "Short & Punchy" (Best for a social media comment)
+### Option 3: The "Short & Punchy"
 **For the non-coders wondering what is going on:**

 We are gently poking fun at a famous tech philosophy called **"Hammock Driven Development"** (created by Rich Hickey).
 He taught us that resting makes better code.

 We are arguing that **Exercise** makes even better code.
 Since AI can now talk and listen, we don't need keyboards anymore.
 We can leave our desks, jump on a rowing machine, and yell instructions at the AI.

-It is a "peaceful war" on the sedentary lifestyle of the programmer, written in the style of a Victorian etching. 🚣‍♂️🤖
+It is a "peaceful war" on the sedentary lifestyle of the programmer. 🚣‍♂️🤖